-You will now see a list of policies under Sandbox_hive repository.
-Click on the box of last policy which is policy for raj_ops, holger_gov, maria_dev and amy_ds
+3. You will see a list of all the policies under the Sandbox_hive repository.
+Select policy called: policy for raj_ops, holger_gov, maria_dev and amy_ds

 This policy is meant for these 4 users and is applied to all tables and all columns of a

-To check the type of access that this policy imposed on these users, scroll down:
+4. To check the type of access this policy grants to users, explore the table within the Allow Conditions section:

 You can give any access to the users as per their roles in the organization.

 In the previous section, you saw the data within the foodmart database that users within the HDP sandbox have access to, now you will create a brand new hive table called

 employee within a different database called

 Keep in mind, for this new table, no policies have been created to authorize what our sandbox users can access within this table and its columns.